MKhalusova/MKhalusova.github.io/_posts/2018-11-15-jupyter-tips-n-tricks.md

 ### Number 7: High-resolution plots on Retina

-I have only recently discovered this one, and at the moment it's my favourite.
+I have only recently discovered this one, and at the moment it's bringing me so much joy!
 Finally, I can get high resolution plots in my notebooks instead of blurred regular outputs.
 Here's what a regular plot looks like for me: